 Common Factors in Teen Driver Accidents

 Despite the extensive licensing requirements teens must face before they can drive, the fact remains that teen drivers are more likely than adults to cause an accident.
-Some of the most common factors in teen driving accidents include:
+Some of the most common reasons a car accident attorney will see these claims include: